 The Evans Clear 300 is a little different to the other drum heads examined thus far in this article.
 In fact, it’s quite different to almost all other popular drum heads of the past year.

 So what makes the Evans Clear 300 so unique?
 Well, for starters, it is a side drum head.
 This means it is designed to be installed on the side of the drum which does not come into contact with your drumstick.
 Many drummers neglect to pay attention to the bottom half of their drum, which is understandable, especially if you’re a novice and still struggling to master the top half.
 However, you’d be surprised by the effect a quality side drum head can have on your playing.
 When correctly installed, the Evans Clear 300 will help you obtain a warmer and more consistent sound.
 It enhances the impact of each strike, while its single-ply body ensures it does not overpower the more active drum head.
-Evans manufactures this drum head in a number of different sizes, with virtually all models coming in at less than $20.
+Evans manufactures this drum head in a number of different sizes.
 This makes it a popular choice among drummers who want to experiment with a side drum head but aren’t willing to drop a lot of cash on a more expensive model until they are convinced of its necessity.
 Interestingly, despite its name, the Evans Clear 300 is not a clear drum head.
 Nor is it a coated drum head.
 It falls somewhere in the middle of the two categories and is therefore classified as “hazy”.
 This hazy finish gives the drum head a unique look and sound; perfect for the drummer who craves individuality.

 While the trained ear of an experienced drummer will almost definitely be able to detect the contribution the Evans Clear 300 makes to the typical kit, newcomers may have some difficulty hearing the difference between a drum kit which has this drum head installed and one which does not.
 This has led to a number of online reviewers labeling this drum head as ineffective.
 If you do purchase the Evans Clear 300, it is absolutely essential that you remember it is intended to be used exclusively as a side drum head.
 Trying to use it on top of your drum – even if only for experimentation – will very quickly lead to disaster.